contentacms/contenta_vue_nuxt/README.md

 "Layouts" are some Vue components used as template wrappers for pages components, a little bit like "page.tpl.php" in Drupal.

+"Services" directory contains cross-components business logic, this is where resides our functions to fetch data from Contenta public API.

 ## Build Setup